-Hanoi is a long way from Bangkok over 6 years ago
+Hanoi is a long way from Bangkok almost 7 years ago

 I'd agree with Jarrod: that's a lot of travel for 3 weeks.
 My recommendation would be to explore HCMC fr a few days, then explore the Delta - there are loads of nice towns and villages (Mytho, Cantho, and many others) ...
 I'd allow a week for that alone.
 From here you could cross into Cambodia and do Angkor Wat, easily another week, then possibly fly direct to Luang Prabang for a few days.

 I really is very easy to spend 3 weeks exploring any one of these let along all of them together.